markusfleck/PARENT_GPU/README.md

 	bin/MIST_GPU -f input.par -o output.par

-The only difference bewtween input.par and output.par is that only the significant mutual information terms are non-zero in output.par.
+The only difference between input.par and output.par is that only the significant mutual information terms are non-zero in output.par.

 ## 3.5) get_values_from_PAR
-In order to read all entropy/mutual information terms, you need to decode the binary .par files, wether they come from the MIE (bin/PARENT_GPU) or the MIST
+In order to read all entropy/mutual information terms, you need to decode the binary .par files, whether they come from the MIE (bin/PARENT_GPU) or the MIST
 (bin/MIST_GPU) calculation.
 For this purpose, get_values_from_PAR is provided.
 It lists the 1D entropies of all degrees of freedom as well as all 2D entropies and mutual information values of all pairs of degrees of freedom.
 The program is used in the following manner: